CONTAINER STRUCTURES

 Shipping container structural members, wall and roof panels are made of high strength COR-TEN steel.
 The floor cross members, container side rails, beam headers and corner posts are made of various cross sections, some of them are in unique shapes.
 Side walls, front wall and roof are made of corrugated metal sheets in different shape profiles and thicknesses.
 Therefore, creating a computer model for container structure is the most challenging aspect in structural analysis.
 Most structural engineers adopt a design approach using equivalent cross sections by simplifying the geometries, also sometimes by omitting the panels' contribution as structural elements.

 Modular Structural Consultants takes a different design approach.
-We create a finite element model (FEM), that closely mirrors actual geometries, thicknesses, cross section shapes of shipping container elements.
+MSC has developed a high definition Finite Element Model (FEM) for container structure design.
+This advanced simulation technique enables more accurate results, detailed analysis of localized effects, simulation of complex behaviors, and optimization of designs.
+We created finite element models that closely mirror the actual geometries, thicknesses, cross section shapes of shipping container elements.
 Our finite element model is sophisticated yet versatile to adapt for building openings and structural modifications.
-We use digital wind tunnel software for generating wind loads for multi-container building with unusual configurations, such as L-shape, C-shape, any creative stacking, with roofs or parapets, All of these design approaches yield more accurate design and analysis results, benefiting our clients with economical and safe container structural designs.
+We use digital wind tunnel software for generating wind loads for multi-container building with creative configurations, with or without roofs and parapets, All of these design approaches yield more accurate design and analysis results, benefiting our clients with economical and safe container structural designs.

 Modular Structural Consultants takes a different design approach.
-We create a finite element model (FEM), that closely mirrors actual geometries, thicknesses, cross section shapes of shipping container elements.
+MSC has developed a high definition Finite Element Model (FEM) for container structure design.
+This advanced simulation technique enables more accurate results, detailed analysis of localized effects, simulation of complex behaviors, and optimization of designs.
+We created finite element models that closely mirror the actual geometries, thicknesses, cross section shapes of shipping container elements.
 Our finite element model is sophisticated yet versatile to adapt for building openings and structural modifications.
-We use digital wind tunnel software for generating wind loads for multi-container building with unusual configurations, such as L-shape, C-shape, any creative stacking, with roofs or parapets, All of these design approaches yield more accurate design and analysis results, benefiting our clients with economical and safe container structural designs.
+We use digital wind tunnel software for generating wind loads for multi-container building with creative configurations, with or without roofs and parapets, All of these design approaches yield more accurate design and analysis results, benefiting our clients with economical and safe container structural designs.

 [Above] FEM Result Validation - 40 ft and 20 ft Containers, Member Stresses Under Fully Loaded ~ 200 psf floor load.